Earlier this month at the Texas Home and Garden show I had the opportunity to speak with a sweet lady who attended a couple of my previous workshops.

 What do you think?
 I believe everybody needs a little Do Dad Box; my husband will be thrilled.

 Robert won’t have to call my cell anymore so I can find it.
-I hope you enjoy making your own Do Dad Box.
+I hope you enjoy making your own Do Dad Box, we made these at one of our THG workshops and they were a hit.